travelgateX/documentation-site/content/travelgatex/reference/inputobjects/DeltaPriceInput.md

       "typeString": "Boolean!",
       "name": "applyBoth",
       "url": "/travelgatex/reference/scalars/boolean",
-      "description": "Indicates that the range between valuation price and the new price does not exceed the amount and/or porcentage indicated by the client.", "args": null
+      "description": "Depending on the value of applyBoth:\napplyBoth = false: Indicates that one of the conditions (amount or percentage) has to meet the criteria before reservation.\napplyBoth = true: Indicates that the new price cannot exceed the amount or percentage indicated by the client.", "args": null
     }
   ],